wilsonmar/billboard/README.md

     Optional:

-8. USB console lead 3.3V cable from Adafruit.
+8. USB console lead 3.3V internal cable from Adafruit.

 9. A case is not needed if the Pi will be in the back of the TV.
 But if you do need a case, get a case that comes with heat sinks.
 To attach to wall (behind TV), ge thte $14.99 Zebra case that allows room for HDMI cable connector. http://www.amazon.com/gp/product/B00M6G9YBM/ref=wilsonslifenotes
 Thus, if you use a HDMI cable, don't get the smaller $9.49 case for Pi from http://www.amazon.com/Premium-Clear-Case-Raspberry-Model/dp/B00MQLB1N6/ref=wilsonslifenotes